What Would You Like to Know?

-A merger with the Picher Lead Company of Joplin, Missouri, occurred in 1916, becoming Eagle-Picher Lead, which evolved into Eagle-Picher Industries, Inc., and finally EaglePicher Technologies, LLC, a Vectra company.
+A merger with the Picher Lead Company of Joplin, Missouri, occurred in 1916, becoming Eagle-Picher Lead, which evolved into Eagle-Picher Industries, Inc., and finally EaglePicher Technologies.

 EaglePicher Technologies’ history as a battery manufacturer dates back to 1922.
 The company became a battery supplier to the U.S. Government in the 1940s and was supplying silver-zinc batteries for missiles and rockets by the early 1950s.
 The company’s longtime heritage as an industry leader in battery production has resulted in its diverse line of products that exists today.

-In recent years, EaglePicher has strategically broadened to its portfolio and technical expertise with the acquisitions of BlueStar (in Vancouver, British Columbia, in 2000), Yardney Technical Products (East Greenwich, Rhode Island, in 2014), and LithiumStart (South San Francisco, California, in 2017).
+In recent years, EaglePicher has strategically broadened to its portfolio and technical expertise with the acquisitions of Yardney Technical Products in East Greenwich, Rhode Island, in 2014.

 EaglePicher Technologies’ corporate headquarters is located in St. Louis, Missouri.